tannerkothlow/express-note-taker/README.md

 ![note bar](./project/images/notebar.PNG)

 - To view the full contents of your note, click on it from the side bar.
 The note's title and text will now populate the text entry field.
+To clear your note from the larger view and enter a new note, click the plus (**+**) in the upper right.

 ![note display](./project/images/notedisplay.PNG)